Fire and rescue services

 Getting a visa can take several months.
 Visas are not granted automatically.

-Visitors on a single entry visa need to obtain an exit visa to leave the country.
+Visitors on a single-entry visa need to obtain an exit visa to leave the country.
 However, this is not always enforced.
-You can get an exit visa at the airport.
-You should be ready to show proof of your sponsor and pay the exit visa fee.
 Visa and other entry and exit conditions can change at short notice.
 This includes currency, customs and quarantine.

 You may need a valid yellow fever vaccination certificate to enter Sudan.
 Some airlines may want to see one when you leave.